mjhoptics/opticalglass/docs/OG_Quickstart/OG_Quickstart.rst

 Getting refractive index data
 -----------------------------

-Use the :meth:`~.glass.Glass.rindex` method of the glass object to get the refractive index at the input wavelength.
+Use the :meth:`~.glass.GlassPandas.rindex` method of the glass object to get the refractive index at the input wavelength.
 The wavelength input can either be a numeric value in nanometers or a spectral line character string.

 .. code:: ipython3